scottgerring/minderbinder/README.md

 ## What is this?
 Minderbinder is a tool that uses eBPF to inject failures into running processes.
-Presently it can inject failures into **system calls** by attaching kprobes to the system call handler and failures into **outgoing network traffic** by attaching a traffic filter to the [TC subsystem](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html/configuring_and_managing_networking/linux-traffic-control_configuring-and-managing-networking).
+Presently it can inject failures into **system calls** by attaching kprobes to the system call handler and failures into **outgoing network traffic** by attaching a traffic filter to Linux's traffic control subsystem.

+You can read a bit more about the motiviation and implementation details [in this blog entry](blog.scottgerring.com/introducing-minderbinder/ ).

 ## What's it for?
 Minderbinder aims to make it easy to generically inject failures into processes.
 At the moment you can write a config.yaml that describes the failures to inject and the processes to inject them into, start minderbinder, and see what happens.